Sam Swainsbury

-Sam Swainsbury is an English actor, known for his roles as Jason in the BBC sitcom Mum and Rowan in the 2019 film Fisherman's Friends.
+Sam Swainsbury (born 23 August 1982) is an English actor, known for his roles as Jason in the BBC sitcom Mum and the Stonehenge TV reporter in Thor: The Dark World.

+Early life

+Swainsbury was born in Colchester and grew up in Halstead, Essex.
+He attended Holy Trinity School.
+He participated in workshops at the Quay Theatre in Sudbury.

 Career

 In 2013, Swainsbury featured on the film Thor: The Dark World, he played a Stonehenge TV News Reporter.
 From 2016 to 2019, he starred in the BBC sitcom Mum, as Jason.
 In 2017, Swainsbury appeared on Fearless, a six-part British crime thriller drama series, he played Kevin Russell, a 37-year-old man who insists he was wrongly imprisoned for 14 years for the murder of Linda Simms.
 In 2019, he appeared in an episode of the ITV drama Victoria as Dr John Snow.